christianhaitian/PortMaster/ports.md

 Title="Sonic_CD ."
 Desc="Sonic the Hedgehog CD decompilation by Rubberduckycooly.
 Just add your own android Data.rsdk file to the ports/soniccd folder.
 See the wiki for more info on this" porter="Christian_Haitian" locat="Sonic%20CD.zip"

 Title="Sonic_Robo_Blast_2 ."
 Desc="Sonic Robo Blast 2 fangame by Sonic Team Junior.
 All necessary files are already included.  !!!Warning!!!
-This is a 184MB package and will take a while to download and install.
-It will also be downloaded from a server in China due to Github file size restrictions." porter="romadu" locat="srb2.zip" runtype="rtr"
+This is a 184MB package and will take a while to download and install." porter="romadu" locat="srb2.zip" runtype="rtr"

 Title="Sonic_RB2_Kart ."
 Desc="Sonic Robo Blast 2 Kart fangame by Sonic Team Junior.
 All necessary files are already included.  !!!Warning!!!
-This is a 184MB package and will take a while to download and install.
-It will also be downloaded from a server in China due to Github file size restrictions." porter="romadu" locat="srb2kart.zip" runtype="rtr"
+This is a 184MB package and will take a while to download and install." porter="romadu" locat="srb2kart.zip" runtype="rtr"

 Title="SorR ."
 Desc="Streets of Rage Remake.
 Just add your own sorr.dat file, mod folder, and palettes folder into the ports/sorr folder.
 See the wiki for more info on this" porter="Christian_Haitian" locat="SorR.zip"